-Capital expenditures at the South River facility totalled approximately \$350,000 during the year, primarily for upgrading the lumber line as well as the completion of the stormwater management system and paving project.
+Capital expenditures at the South River facility totalled approximately \$181,000 during the year, primarily for work on the MCA preservative tank and the related compressor, as well as to refurbish lumber carts.

 Delson, Québec

 The Delson plant operates on 66 hectares of land and includes three oil cylinders, two water-borne cylinders and two dry kilns.
 The total annual treating capacity approaches 280,000 cubic metres.
 The plant has two railway tie mills and a switch tie mill, which includes inspection, cutting, incising and plating stations.